Skill Blitz Sale-mobile

 What Is Project Documentation?

 Project documentation involves recording all the key details at every important stage of the project and creating the documents that are required to execute, monitor and control it successfully.
+Following project documentation best practices ensures that these documents are thorough, well-structured, and effective in guiding the project to success.

 Project documentation can range from business proposal documents, business cases, time charts, project implementation plans, status reports and financial trackers, among many others.

-Examples of Project Documents
+Examples of Project Documentation

 Every organization will have its own ways of working and set of documentation templates that are followed, which have worked for them in the past.
 Small companies might be able to manage their initiatives with minimal paperwork, but larger projects that span teams and geographies might require complex documentation to stay on track.
+Clear project documentation guidelines help ensure consistency, accountability, and effective communication across all teams involved.

 Some of the most basic types of documents that every project should maintain are the following: